-- 1. Identify the need of automation in industries. - 2.
+- 1. Outline the need of automation in industries. - 2.
 Select the motion components from the manufacturers for particular applications. - 3.
-Make use of different instructions available in an automated assembly line for various applications - 4.
+Illustrate different instructions available in an automated assembly line for various applications - 4.
 Assess the product design automation for high speed automatic assembly. - 5.
-Examine the simulation approach and to differentiate the CIROS over other automation systems for design and implementation.
+Integrate the simulation approach and to differentiate the CIROS over other automation systems for design and implementation.